top of page

 What does the evaluation process look like?
 What is the Tender Evaluation Board (TEB)?

-The Open Call (2025) evaluation procedure is carried out in two stages:
+The ESA Phi-Lab Ireland Open Call 2026 evaluation procedure is carried out in two stages:

-Second stage: The Tender Evaluation Board (TEB) meeting takes place after the TOB to evaluate the submitted documents and the Applicants performance at a pitch (10-15 minutes) and Q&A session (up to 30 minutes).
-The TEB evaluates each of the applicants against the evaluation criteria contained in the Open Call Document, and decides whether or not the Applicant(s) will be invited to sign a contract.
-Irish Manufacturing Research (IMR) and ESA manage the TEB.
+Second stage: The Tender Evaluation Board (TEB) meeting takes place after the TOB to evaluate the submitted documents and the applicants performance at a pitch (10-15 minutes) and Q&A session (up to 30 minutes).
+The TEB evaluates each of the applicants against the evaluation criteria contained in the Open Call Document, and decides whether or not the applicant(s) will be invited to sign a contract.
+ESA Chairs the TEB.
 The TEB meeting usually takes place about a month after the submission deadline, and is envisaged to take place in-person at IMR Mullingar.
 Applicants will be notified of the results of the TEB shortly afterwards.

 What are the evaluation criteria for the Tender Evaluation Board (TEB)?